Mental Health Therapy for Cancer Patients and Illness

 Therapy can make a real difference.
 It's a safe space where you can be completely honest about your fears and frustrations.
 Whether you're dealing with changes in your appearance, struggling with relationships, or trying to manage work during treatment, therapy helps you find ways to cope.
 You can talk about the things you might not want to burden your family with, learn techniques to manage anxiety during medical procedures, or just have someone truly listen when you need to vent.

-Common Psychological Effects of Illness
+Common Psychological Effects of Chronic Illness and Health Struggles

 -